Australian Online Training Best Practice Guide for Regulators and RTO’s

 This white paper is intended to provide, policy writers, authors of units of competency, regulators and online training providers with integrity measures that must be in place to ensure the integrity of online learning outcomes.

-In the absence of requirements for online integrity in either; the Standards for RTO’s 2015 or, units of competency, It is essential that regulators, policy writers and authors of units of competency, understand the importance of both the granularity of online training data and integrity measure features, so that they can specify them as mandatory requirements, improving integrity and the ability of the regular to act.
+In the absence of explicit requirements for online integrity in either; the Standards for RTO’s 2015 or, units of competency, It is essential that regulators, policy writers and authors of units of competency, understand the importance of both the granularity of online training data and integrity measure features, so that they can specify them as mandatory requirements, improving integrity and the ability of the Training Regulator to act.

 Technological advancement is occurring in the Vocational Education and Training (VET) sector ahead of guidelines, legislation and quality control mechanisms by industry, government and regulators, to ensure that there is adequate integrity underpinning statements of attainment issued via an online mode of delivery.
 In some cases this is leading to low cost and low quality, online learning outcomes as well as giving online training a poor reputation.